Frequently asked questions

 What defines Stephanie Geyl’s work?

-Her work is characterised by a quiet attention to detail, balanced proportions, subtle variations in surface and a focus on how an object is held and used.
+Her work is characterised by a quiet attention to detail, balanced proportions, subtle variations in glaze and a focus on how an object is held and used.
 The result is a collection of ceramics that feel both timeless and distinctly contemporary.